 Rent baby items: If you travel by plane you are only able to check in one item for your baby (for free), this can be a car seat, foldable stroller or a bag of luggage.
 As Hugo cannot sit up straight independently, we couldn’t bring a foldable stroller, so we decided to rent one on Lanzarote instead.
 You will be surprised how much you can rent on a holiday island if you do a quick google search.
 Easy hire 365 brought a stroller to our holiday villa and we were also able to rent a baby gym, which I personally find a life saver.

-Hire an apartment: Usually I don’t cook when I am traveling, but with a baby I prefer to have an accommodation with cooking facilities.
+Apartment over hotel: Usually I don’t cook when I am traveling, but with a baby I prefer to have an accommodation with cooking facilities.
 Hugo usually goes to bed between 7-8PM, so that is the time that we needed to be back at the accommodation.
 If you have a little kitchen, it is also much easier to prepare baby food (you don’t want to bring a kettle).
 Our holiday villa was well equipped, with a couch for lounging and two bathrooms so we wouldn’t wake Hugo when going to the toilet or showering.
 He even had a separate room where the owner put his baby bed, overall: very comfortable.

 How we experienced our holiday